Program Manager Jobs at Brown and Caldwell with Visa Sponsorship

 Get Access To All Jobs

-The Program Management role will provide senior-level leadership and strategic direction towards the successful strategy, planning, and execution of programs.
-The role will lead and deliver large-scale programs.
-This role leads the Program Steering Committee and provides senior-level oversight of operations, and is responsible for effective strategy and planning, coordinating resources, managing timelines, and ensuring that deliverables meet quality standards and the program meets the intended outcomes.
-The role has the responsibility to set the direction of program controls and performance monitoring systems to track progress and address any deviations.
-Strong stakeholder engagement will be crucial, as this role will collaborate with a diverse range of executive-level internal and external stakeholders to foster program success.
+The Program Management Director role will provide expert leadership towards the successful strategy, planning, and execution of programs.
+The role will lead and deliver small and medium programs.
+This role leads the Program Management Office (PMO) and oversees the daily operations and is responsible for effective strategy and planning, coordinating resources, managing timelines, and ensuring that deliverables meet quality standards, and the program meets the intended outcomes.
+The role has responsibility to set the direction of program controls and performance monitoring systems to track progress and address any deviations.
+Effective stakeholder management will be essential, as the role will engage with various internal and external parties to support program success.
 Additionally, the role will lead program governance, risk management, and change management efforts to ensure successful outcomes and continuous improvement.

 Responsibilities

-- Responsible for managing the most complex, high-profile, large-scale programs and projects (estimated total capital investment size over $500 M).
+- Responsible for managing small or medium-size programs (estimated total capital investment size between $100 M and $500 M).

-- Lead large program team and various functions, manage program resources, and responsible for developing strategy and roadmap for achieving program objectives.
+- Lead the program team, manage program resources, and responsible for developing strategy and roadmap for achieving program objectives.

 - Support the development of team members, especially as it relates to delivery excellence, exceptional client service, and accountability.